 What we do

 The Department of Labor builds partnerships between management and the labor organizations representing City employees.
+The department also oversees matters related to the City’s Equal Employment Opportunity (EEO) and workplace anti-harassment policies, FMLA, ADA, and other EEO areas.
 As the City’s main point of contact for the labor community, we:

-- Handle negotiations between City unions and the City management.
+- Handle negotiations between City unions and City management.

 - Respond to unfair labor practice charges filed against the City.